remonlam/docker-dca/chapters/orchestration/setup-swarm.md

 ### Verify node config
-Verify that the node has been configured as master.
+Verify that the node has been configured as manager.
 ```
 $ docker node ls
 ```